lupyuen/lupyuen.github.io/src/mastodon.md

     [__Cost of GitHub Runners__](https://lupyuen.github.io/articles/ci3#live-metric-for-full-time-runners) shall be continuously monitored.
 We should push a Mastodon Alert if it exceeds our budget.
 (Before ASF comes after us)

-    [__Overruning GitHub Jobs__](https://lupyuen.github.io/articles/ci3#present-pains) shall also be monitored, so our devs won't wait forever for their CI Jobs to complete.
+    [__Over-Running GitHub Jobs__](https://lupyuen.github.io/articles/ci3#present-pains) shall also be monitored, so our (beloved and respected) NuttX Devs won't wait forever for our CI Jobs to complete.
 Mastodon sounds mightly helpful for watching over Everything NuttX! 👍

 TODO